 David Dibosa

 Dr. David Dibosa trained as a curator, after receiving his first degree from Girton College, University of Cambridge.
 He was awarded his PhD in Art History from Goldsmiths College, University of London.
 During the 1990s, he curated public art projects.
-He is currently Course Leader for MA Art Theory at Chelsea College of Art and Design in the University of the Arts, London.
-He is also a Researcher in the University of the Arts Research Centre for Transnational Art, Identity and Nation (TrAIN).
+He is currently Director of Research and Interpretation at Tate.
+He is also an Associate Fellow in the University of the Arts London’s Research Centre for Transnational Art, Identity and Nation (TrAIN).